MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

 ms.localizationpriority: medium
 ---

-# Azure Active Directory Authentication for Playfab Game Manager
+# Microsoft Authentication for Playfab Game Manager

 PlayFab now supports two methods of user authentication.
 The first is the original PlayFab user authentication system.
-The second is Azure Active Directory (Azure AD).
+The second is a Microsoft's authentication services Microsoft account and Microsoft Entra ID (formely know as Azure Active Directory).

-### To create a new Azure AD user
+### To create a new Microsoft Authenicated user

 1. Navigate to your studio's users section.